Skip to content

 VFSM output name, set when entering a state.

-See <Action> tag for more information. <EntryAction> is an optional tag in the <State> tag section only.
+See <Action> Tag for more information. <EntryAction> is an optional tag in the <State> tag section only.
 Any number of <EntryAction> tags is allowed inside a <State> tag.

 VFSM output name, set when exiting a state.

-See <Action> tag for more information. <ExitAction> is an optional tag in the <State> tag section only.
+See <Action> Tag for more information. <ExitAction> is an optional tag in the <State> tag section only.
 Any number of <ExitAction> tags is allowed inside a <State> tag.

-Specifies input names valid after the VFSM start-up.
+Specifies input names valid after VFSM start-up.

-An input name definition based on possible values of a given Object.
+An input name definition based on possible values of a given object.

 Examples: